Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Processor/Multiprocessor and Multicore Orgnization.md

-# Multiprocessor and Multicore Orgnization
+# Multiprocessor and Multicore Organization

 [TOC]

-> Multiprocessor and multicore orgnization is efforts at hardware level to achieve parallel computing.
+> Multiprocessor and multicore organization is efforts at the hardware level to achieve parallel computing.
 >